1Mill/notes/books/shape-up.md

 * If a `bet` is in-progress but isn't finished in that 6 week window then a `circuit-breaker` is activating: stopping the work immediately.
 This avoids the `bet` from burdening the company with a potentially never ending `bet`.
 This project can go back to `shaping` process.

 * Basecamps is composed of compartmentalized `shaper` teams (i.e. discovery teams) and delivery teams.
-A `shaper` team comes up with, evaluates, and produces `fat market sketches` and outputs a `bet`.
+A `shaper` team comes up with, evaluates, and produces `fat marker sketches` and outputs a `bet`.
 A `bet` is a project that is believed to be doable within a single 6 week cycle.
 Delivery teams take up and turn a `bet` into working software.

-* Shaping is "done" when (1) the `baseline` (i.e. root customer problem) is discovered from one or many `raw ideas` (e.g. customer feedback) and then (2) translated into a `fat market sketch` that can be delivered in 6 or less weeks by one designer and one to two engineers called a `pitch`.
+* Shaping is "done" when (1) the `baseline` (i.e. root customer problem) is discovered from one or many `raw ideas` (e.g. customer feedback) and then (2) translated into a `fat marker sketch` that can be delivered in 6 or less weeks by one designer and one to two engineers called a `pitch`.

 * Every 6 week delivery cycle is followed by a 2 week `cool-down` period.
 This time is used to address bugs, refine `pitches`, and eventually host a `betting table`.
 Every `pitch` is evaluated async for feedback like an RFC and the `betting table` is where senior leadership selects which `bets` to commit to in the next cycle.
 Any `bet` that is not taken is deleted.